doodlewind/MiyooSDK/README.md

 ![miyoo](./miyoo.jpg)

 This repo provides a battery included environment for compiling graphics apps on Miyoo.
-A [simplest demo](./demo) is also available.
+A [simplest demo app](./demo) is also available.

 ## Usage
 Make sure you have [Docker](https://www.docker.com/) installed.
 Just init the environment with precompiled toolchain: